for Cold Climate Housing and much more

 How can you relate to all these numbers for renovations?
 The "Super" levels are not worth striving for unless you are going to do the whole house this way, including "super" windows, as only then can you really eliminate the cost of major heating installations.
 The EER and the Energy Code recommendations can effectively be mixed, trying for the higher level whenever possible and working hard to not fall below the lowest levels where things get tough, such as in walls.

-Keywords: R-Value, Insulation, Environmental
+Keywords: R-Value, Environmental, Insulation

 Article 793